kyarik/pre-router/README.md

 `pre-router` is a router for React with code and data preloading at its core.

-`pre-router` allows you to specify for each route the component to render and the data to preload.
-Then, the code and data for the matching routes start loading in parallel right after the path changes, so even before rendering begins.
+`pre-router` lets you specify for each route the component to render and the data to preload.
+Then, the code and data for the matching routes start loading in parallel right after the path changes, even before rendering begins.
 This means that implementing the ["Render-as-You-Fetch" pattern](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) is very natural with `pre-router`.

-Once we begin rendering the matching routes, if the code or data has not finished loading for a route, then it will suspend until code and data are loaded, showing a fallback in the meantime.
+Once we begin rendering the matching routes, if the code or data for a route has not finished loading, then the route will suspend until code and data are loaded, showing a fallback in the meantime.

-`pre-router` also gives you the ability to start loading code and data even before the user clicks on a link.
-If the user hovers over a link, there's a chance that they'll click it, so we could start loading the code for that route as soon as the user hovers.
-And if the user presses the mouse down on a link, there's a very good chance that they'll complete the click, so we could also start loading the data for the route as soon as the user presses in on the link.
+`pre-router` also gives you the ability start loading code and data even before the user clicks on a link.
+If the user hovers over a link, there's a chance that they'll click it, so we could start loading the code for that route as soon as that happens.
+And if the user presses the mouse down on a link, there's a very good chance that they'll complete the click, so we could also start loading the data for that route.

 ## Table of Contents